systemdesigndao/sddao-v1-builds-public/README.md

 🔐 End-to-End Encryption – Messages secured with one-time ed25519 keys.

-🌐 Cross-Platform – Files can be exchanged wirelessly between macOS and Android over Wi-Fi (see how it [works](https://peerlist.io/designervoid/project/sddao), this repo contains only the Linux build).
+⚙️ Cross-Platform – Data can be exchanged wirelessly between macOS and Android over Wi-Fi (see how it [works](https://peerlist.io/designervoid/project/sddao), this repo contains only the Linux build).

 👁️‍🗨️ No tracking – We’re not watching you.